metametadata/carry/docs/user-guide.md

             [goog.functions :refer [debounce]]
             [cljs.core.match :refer-macros [match]]))

-; It's recommended to create a factory function if controller uses external dependencies.
+; It's recommended to create a factory function if signal handler uses external dependencies.
 ; It makes code more decoupled and
 ; easier to unit test (stubs/mocks can be easily used instead of real implementations).
 ; In this example browser history manager and API client are external dependencies.
-(defn -new-control
+(defn -new-on-signal
   [history api-search]
   ; Some helper functions.
   ; On successful search a new :on-search-success signal will be dispatched.